 - All staff should actively safeguard and promote the welfare of children - Concerns that children are at risk of or are suffering from child abuse or neglect should always be shared with a senior member of staff.
 Reasons for the concern and actions taken must be documented in the health and social care notes/clinical records.
 Please refer to agency guidance.
-Health Records and Clinical Record Keeping Policy (CLP005) Interact (ghc.nhs.uk) - Band 5 staff and below should discuss with a senior member of staff prior to making a children's safeguarding referral. - Help and advice can be sought from the GHC Safeguarding Advice Line on 0300 421 6969, the Named Nurse or Doctor for Safeguarding Children, Safeguarding Children Service with the Local Authorities the Gloucestershire Multi Agency Safeguarding Hub (MASH), or the Emergency Duty Team (out of hours). - If a decision is made that a child may be at risk of significant harm a referral must be made to the Gloucestershire Multi Agency Safeguarding Hub (MASH) of the Local Authority.
-A referral phone call may be made in the first instance to: - MASH 01452 426565 - Out of hours contact the Children's Social Care Emergency Duty Team (Mon-Fri 5pm-8am and weekends) 01452 614194

-Or in an emergency

-- Police Control Room 101/999
+Health Records and Clinical Record Keeping Policy (CLP005) Interact (ghc.nhs.uk)

+- Band 5 staff and below should discuss with a senior member of staff prior to making a children's safeguarding referral for support - The practitioner who has the safeguarding concern should complete the MARF with support as required so that first-hand information is always shared - Help and advice can be sought from the GHC Safeguarding Advice Line on 0300 421 6969, the Named Nurse or Doctor for Safeguarding Children, Safeguarding Children Service with the Local Authorities the Gloucestershire Multi Agency Safeguarding Hub (MASH), or the Emergency Duty Team (out of hours). - It is essential that when staff receive an allegation of abuse they do not seek to investigate, gather evidence from the child, or take steps to corroborate these allegations.
+Doing so may impact upon future criminal investigations and cause unnecessary trauma for the child and/or family.
+Factual accounts of the allegations should be recorded in clinical records and used to complete onward referrals to Children's Social Care and/or the Police. - If a child may be at risk of significant harm a referral must be made to the Gloucestershire Multi Agency Safeguarding Hub (MASH) of the Local Authority.
+A referral phone call may be made in the first instance to: - Children's helpdesk (may be referred to as children's social care front door) 01452 426565 - Out of hours contact the Children's Social Care Emergency Duty Team (Mon-Fri 5pm-8am and weekends) - 01452 614194 - Or in an emergency: Police Control Room 101/999

-This must be immediately followed up in writing by completing a Multi Agency Request Form (MARF) via the GCC Liquid Logic portal.
-This can be found on the safeguarding page on the GHC Staff Intranet or on the GSCP website:
+This must be immediately followed up in writing by completing a Multi-Agency Request Form (MARF) via the GCC Liquid Logic portal.
+Gloucestershire on-line MARF